uskelkeron/Functions/README.md

 ## Question 8: isOdd.js ##

 *Write an odd calculator program that will display all the odd numbers between a specified range.
 The program should prompt the user for a start number to indicate the start of the range and an end number to indicate the end of the range.
 Write a function isOdd which, given an integer value, returns 1 if the number is odd, 2 if the number is even and 0 if the number is a zero.*

+## Question 9: OddAverage.js ##

+*Write a program to read 6 numbers and find the average of all odd numbers.
+Your program must calculate and print the average of all the odd numbers.*